Frustrated Magnetism in Fluoride and Chalcogenide Pyrochlore Lattice Materials: Fluoride Pyrochlores

 \subsection{Nickel Fluoride Pyrochlores}

-The nickel fluoride pyrochlore, NaCaNi$_2$F$_7$ ($\theta_{\text{CW}} = -129$~K, $T_f = 3.6$~K) also has highly frustrated antiferromagnetic interactions, with a frustration index of 36~\cite{15_Krizan_NaCaNi2F7}.
+The nickel fluoride pyrochlore NaCaNi$_2$F$_7$ ($\theta_{\text{CW}} = -129$~K, $T_f = 3.6$~K) is another highly frustrated antiferromagnet, with a frustration index of 36~\cite{15_Krizan_NaCaNi2F7}.
 The effective moment derived from Curie-Weiss fits, $3.7$~$\mu_B$, is larger than what is typically observed for the spin-only moment of Ni$^{2+}$ ($S = 1$, $\mu_{\text{calc}} = 2.83$~$\mu_B$) but falls significantly short of what would be expected for a full orbital contribution ($J = 1$, $\mu_{\text{calc}} = 5.59$~$\mu_B$)~\cite{15_Krizan_NaCaNi2F7}.
 Thus, spin-orbit coupling, while not negligible, is less significant than in the case of the cobalt analogs, placing NaCaNi$_2$F$_7$ closer to the Heisenberg limit.
-This picture is further validated by polarized neutron scattering measurements, where it was observed that the scattering in the spin flip and non-slip flip channels is nearly identical, indicating the interactions are highly isotropic~\cite{19_Plumb_NaCaNi2F7}.
+This picture is further validated by polarized neutron scattering measurements, where it was observed that the scattering in the spin flip and non-spin flip channels is nearly identical, indicating the interactions are highly isotropic~\cite{19_Plumb_NaCaNi2F7}.